 The Cemetery is a serene and tranquil tree lined area north of the Parish Church of St Peter’s.

-A number of benches provides seating for those wanting A place for quiet contemplation and remembrance.
+A number of benches provide seating for those wanting a place for quiet contemplation and remembrance.

 Immediately north of the Cemetery is an area of land which has been designated as an extension of the Cemetery.
 Planning Permission was granted in January 2020 for the new extension to be created.
 More details can be found here

 In 1884 The Parochial Church Council took out a loan to purchase a new burial ground because the churchyard at St Peter's Parish Church, Henfield had become full.